 The Group operates container terminals that connect logistics at sea and on land, and mainly conducts operations such as shipment and discharge of cargoes and disposal of them.
-In addition, the Group conducts ship agency business including sole agency operations for overseas shipping companies and sub-agency business such as clearance inward and outward at each port of call and issuance of bills of landing, and recognizes revenue upon completion of providing services in each business. (iv) Transport and (v) Other
+In addition, the Group conducts ship agency business including sole agency operations for overseas shipping companies and sub-agency business such as clearance inward and outward at each port of call and issuance of bills of landing, and recognizes revenue upon completion of providing services in each business.

+(iv) Transport

-Transportation operation consists of inland transport, inland land transportation, international transport NVOCC, airfreight forwarding, 3PL and supply chain management support.
-For inland transport and inland land transportation, because the period from shipment to delivery of cargo is a normal term, revenue is recognized at the time of shipment.
-For foreign land transportation, revenue is recognized at the time of shipment.
+The Group is engaged in land transportation, airfreight forwarding, and international transport NVOCC.
+For inland land transportation, because the period from shipment to delivery of cargo is a normal term, revenue is recognized at the time of shipment.
+For foreign land transportation, revenue is recognized at the time of arrival of cargo in principle.
 For international transport NVOCC and airfreight forwarding, the Group mainly makes arrangements for marine and air transport.
 Considering that performance obligations are satisfied at the time of arrival of cargo at the port of destination, the Group recognizes revenue at this point in time.
-For 3PL and supply chain management support, the Group provides logistics services including procurement logistics for procuring raw materials and manufacturing components, factory logistics such as cargo handling within a factory and transportation between factories, sales logistics that connect product centers and distributors, and furthermore logistics related product repair including repair parts, and recognizes revenue at the time when the provision of each service is completed.
-For certain transactions that the Group conducts as an agent, the transaction price is determined as the net amount calculated by deducting, from the amount of contribution received from the customer, the amount paid to other parties.